rx-angular/rx-angular/docs/web/state/api/transformation-helpers.md

 ## Overview

-Transformation helpers provides a set of tools that simplifies the management of data structures in an immutable way.
+Transformation helpers provide a set of tools that simplifies the management of data structures in an immutable way.

-Currently transformation helpers support the management of objects and arrays.
+Currently, transformation helpers support the management of objects and arrays.

-You can use the transformation helpers without RxState but expect the behavior to be opinionated since in the first place this package is designed to optimize state management with RxState.
+You can use the transformation helpers without RxState but expect the behavior to be opinionated since, in the first place, this package is designed to optimize state management with RxState.

 ---